Welcome to the Storm Dynamics Group!

 What role does surface friction play, and do the different contributions vary

 from case to case?
-To tackle these questions, we use a mix of idealized
+To tackle these questions, we primarily use high-resolution idealized

-Sticknet and the Ka-band radars).
-One particularly useful analysis technique
+(such as the the Ka-band radars).
+One particularly useful technique

 the rotation of individual air parcels.